AOEAH - Top Games Gold & Coins & Items Seller Site

 Grim Feast was reworked and brought back after being removed in an earlier version.
 Now, instead of helping energy shield, it lets you instantly revive dead minions by consuming spirit.
 This gives PoE 2 0.3 minion builds better consistency, keeping their forces alive longer at the cost of spending spirit, so you summon fewer minions.
 Whether it’s worth using depends on how much spirit it costs and how often your minions die in combat.

-The full list of 0.3 support gems has not been revealed by GGG., Here is a leaked version from the China Trail Event.
+GGG stated that 11 new support gems will be added along with the 0.3.0 patch, and a number of support gems have been renamed and reworked, but the full list of 0.3 support gems has not been revealed.
+Here is a leaked version from the China Trail Event.
 And we’ll update the list here once the official version is available.

 Ambush